boxart-buddy/boxart-buddy/docs/installation.md

 linkTitle: Installation
 title: Installation
 weight: 1
+breadcrumbs: false
 ---

 First [Setup Skyscraper](https://github.com/Gemba/Skyscraper/?tab=readme-ov-file#installation-prerequisites-on-other-systems-or-architectures).

-This application runs on PHP 8.2+ and requires a few other extensions to be installed (eg imagemagick, 7zip etc).
+This application runs on PHP 8.2+ and requires a few other packages to be installed.

 ## Install Dependencies